mattvenn/minecraft-pi/big_buildings/big_buildings.md

 parameters are needed and how they work.
 You'd need to put real numbers in to make it work.

-Let's say you want to build a block 20 blocks wide, centered at the x=0, z=0 point, starting at ground level and going up to y=10.
+To use a real example, let's say you want to make a cube 20 blocks wide, with the center at x=0, y=0, z=0.
 The code would be:

-    setBlocks(-10, 0, -10, 10, 10, 10, blocks.GOLD_BLOCK.id)
+    setBlocks(-10, -10, -10, 10, 10, 10, blocks.GOLD_BLOCK.id)

-So when you clear the area with the command above, the volume is from x = -10 to x = 10, y = 0 to y = 10, and z = -10 to z = 10.
-Remember in the
-Minecraft world, y is vertical.

 An easy way to clear a big space ready to start building is to use `setBlocks` to fill a volume with air blocks:

     mc.setBlocks(-60, 0, -60, 60, 60, 60, block.AIR.id)

+This command would remove a large cuboid, 120 blocks deep by 120 blocks wide and 60 blocks tall.

 ## Tower blocks